 Global Scavenger Hunt

 Global Scavenger Hunt Join the Office of Study Abroad for a Global Scavenger Hunt!
-In celebration of I Am Global Week, each day November 14-18, check the Office of Study Abroad’s Instagram page @brandeisabroad.
-Every morning we’ll post a trivia question—if you answer it correctly, you’ll be notified as to where you can find Globie hidden on campus.
+In celebration of I Am Global Week, each day Nov.
+14-18, check the Office of Study Abroad’s Instagram page @brandeisabroad.
+Every morning we’ll post a trivia question.
+If you answer it correctly, you’ll be notified as to where you can find Globie hidden on campus.
 Be the first to find Globie and bring them to the Office of Study Abroad, Usdan 169, and win a prize!

 #BrandeisAbroad Photo Display

 Shapiro Campus Center Atrium

 View a gallery of winning photos from the latest #BrandeisAbroad photo contest, hosted by the Office of Study Abroad each year in collaboration with Create@Brandeis.